 By default, only the node running the pbs_server daemon is allowed to submit jobs.
 Additional nodes can be trusted as submit hosts by taking any of the following steps:

-• Set the allow_node_submit server parameter (see Allowing job submission from compute hosts on page 34).
+• Set the allow_node_submit server parameter (see Allowing job submission from compute hosts).

 Allows any host trusted as a compute host to also be trusted as a submit host.